leonardean/IOTDemo--Android-ServerExtension-JsFront/README.md

   --client-id <your_client_id> \
   --client-secret <your_client_secret> \
   --hook-config <hook_file>
 ```

 `JsFront` contains two html pages and javascript files showing how to retrieve analytics results.
+Please note that there are difference between the demo js code and the code snippet in the IOT blueprint documentaion because the demo code need to take care of user inputs and dynamic REST request generation while the code snippet only shows a fixed request.